karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 	var $current = $('#menu').children().children('.current');
 	var $current = $('#menu a').filter('.current');

 Here we see both `find` and `filter` at play (as well as an overload of `children` which takes a selector).
 All of this is just the tip of the iceberg of both what's built in and what's possible.
-Here are two other, very common examples:
+Here are two other common examples:

 	$current.sibling().addClass('notActive');
 	var $menu = $current.closest('ul');